 1. Avoid sticky foods.

 For dental decay to take place, we need bacteria and sugar in our mouth.
 The bacteria converts the sugar into acid.
-Sticky foods generally have a high sugar content, and they hang around in our mouth for a long time after we finish enjoying them.
+Sticky foods generally have high sugar content, and they hang around in our mouth for a long time after we finish enjoying them.
 This means that our teeth are bathed in sugar for hours.
 Something most people don’t think of is dried fruit, which generally contains 70-80% sugar, and is also sticky.

 2. Drink plenty of water.

 And by water, I mean plain tap water.
 Tap water has fluoride in it, which has been proven to reduce the level of decay in teeth.
 Soft drinks obviously are loaded with sugar, but another hidden surprise for most people is that they are usually quite acidic.
-Actually any kind of drink that is carbonated (that is, has bubbles), has a low pH.
+Actually, any kind of drink that is carbonated (that is, has bubbles), has a low pH.
 This includes soda water and mineral water too.
 Acid on the teeth can cause erosion.

 3.Clean between your teeth.

 Brushing your teeth and rinsing does not remove bacteria or plaque from between your teeth.
 Two-thirds of all decay happens between teeth, and gum inflammation also usually starts there too.
 Although brushing and rinsing can reduce the amount of bacterial growth in the mouth, they will do almost nothing to the area between your teeth.
-By flossing, you will almost completely eliminate bad breath as this is caused by bacteria producing sulphur-gases.
-And if that doesn’t convince you enough, people with gum disease have two to three times the risk of having a heart attack, stroke, or other serious cardiovascular event.
+By flossing, you will almost completely eliminate bad breath as this is caused by bacteria producing sulphur gases.
+And if that doesn’t convince you enough, people with gum disease have two to three times the risk of having a heart attack, stroke, or other serious cardiovascular events.